HarborYuan/ovsam/README.md

 ## 🔧Usage
 To play with Open-Vocabulary SAM, you can:
-1. Try the online demo on the [🤗HuggingFace Space](https://huggingface.co/spaces/HarborYuan/ovsam).
-Thanks for the generous support of the HuggingFace team.
+1. Try the online demo on the [🤗Hugging Face Space](https://huggingface.co/spaces/HarborYuan/ovsam).
+Thanks for the generous support of the Hugging Face team.
-2. Run the gradio demo locally by cloning and running the [repo](https://huggingface.co/spaces/HarborYuan/ovsam/tree/main) on 🤗HuggingFace:
+2. Run the gradio demo locally by cloning and running the [repo](https://huggingface.co/spaces/HarborYuan/ovsam/tree/main) on 🤗Hugging Face:
     ```commandline
     git clone https://huggingface.co/spaces/HarborYuan/ovsam ovsam_demo
     cd ovsam_demo